-3.2 By NAO phase
+3.2.
+By NAO phase

-Existing research suggests that NAO phase may affect wind speed by between 10-20% (Jerez et al., 2013).
-Though Jerez et al.'s result relates to NAO- phases on the Iberian Peninsula rather than NAO+ phases in Ireland, it represents the simultaneous opposite effects of the NAO's northern and southern centres of action.
+Existing research suggests that NAO phase may affect wind speed by between 10-20% [6].
+Though this result relates to NAO- phases on the Iberian Peninsula rather than NAO+ phases in Ireland, it represents the simultaneous opposite effects of the NAO's northern and southern centres of action.
 In our simulation monthly mean wind speeds in NAO+ phases are 22% higher than during NAO- phases (and 14% higher than during neutral phases).
-Simulation modelling by Brayshaw et al. (2011) find that wind conditions under NAO phases may yield differences in mean wind power output of up to 10% at two specific turbine sites, whereas in our simulation the mean wind power output is 13% higher during NAO+ compared to NAO- phases.
+Simulation modelling by [8] find that wind conditions under NAO phases may yield differences in mean wind power output of up to 10% at two specific turbine sites, whereas in our simulation the mean wind power output is 13% higher during NAO+ compared to NAO- phases.
 The issue of specific interest here how this impacts on CO2 emissions.